linebender/vello/README.md

 The piet-gpu project is dual-licensed under both [Apache 2.0](LICENSE-APACHE) and [MIT](LICENSE_MIT) licenses.

-In addition, the shaders are provided under the terms of the [Unlicense].
+In addition, the shaders are provided under the terms of the [Unlicense](UNLICENSE).
 The intent is for this research to be used in as broad a context as possible.

 The dx12 backend was adapted from piet-dx12 by Brian Merchant.